carbon-language/carbon-lang/flang/c++style.md

 Don't use "= expr" initialization just to effect implicit truncation;
 prefer an explicit static_cast<>.
 1. Avoid unsigned types apart from size_t, which must be used with care.
-When int just obviously works, just use int.
-When you need something bigger than int, use std::int64_t rather than long or long long.
+When *int* just obviously works, just use *int*.
+When you need something bigger than *int*, use std::int64_t rather than *long* or long long.
 1. Use namespaces to avoid conflicts with client code.
 Use one top-level project namespace.
 Don't introduce needless nested namespaces within a project when names don't conflict or better solutions exist.
 Never use "using namespace ...;", especially not "using namespace std;".
 Access STL entities with names like std::unique_ptr<>, without a leading "::".
 1. Prefer static functions to functions in anonymous namespaces in source files.
 1. Use *auto* judiciously.
-When the type of a local variable is known and easy to type, be explicit rather than using *auto*.
+When the type of a local variable is known, monomorphic, and easy to type, be explicit rather than using *auto*.
 1. Use move semantics and smart pointers to make dynamic memory ownership clear.
 Consider reworking any code that uses malloc() or a (non-placement) operator new.
-1. Use references for const arguments; prefer const references to values for all but small types that are trivially copyable (e.g., int).
+1. Use references for const arguments; prefer const references to values for all but small types that are trivially copyable (e.g., *int*).
 Use non-const pointers for output arguments.
 Put output arguments last (pace the standard C library conventions for memcpy() & al.).
-1. Prefer "typename" to "class" in template argument declarations.
+1. Prefer *typename* to *class* in template argument declarations.
 1. Prefer enum class to plain enum wherever enum class will work.
 1. Use constexpr and const generously.
 1. When a switch() statement's labels do not cover all possible case values explicitly, it should contains either a "default:;" at its end or a
 default: label that obviously crashes.
 #### Classes
 1. Define only POD structures with struct.
-Use foo_ and Bar(x) in non-static member functions, not this->foo_ and this->Bar(x).
+1. Don't use "this->" in (non-static) member functions.
 1. Define accessor and mutator member functions (implicitly) inline in the class, after constructors and assignments.
 Don't needlessly define (implicit) inline member functions in classes unless they really solve a